Terms of reference set for inquiry into Wellington Water's fluoride failure

 The inquiry will look at the failure of management to inform Wellington Water's Board, the Wellington Water Committee, and the public of this in an accurate and timely manner.

-It will also review management of the assets and the communication with key stakeholders and the public.
+It will also review management of the assets and the communication with key stakeholders.

-Doug Martin of MartinJenkins, who is leading the inquiry, will comment on any broader systemic matters that he considers relevant to the review.
+Doug Martin of MartinJenkins, who is leading the inquiry, will be able to make comment on any broader systemic matters considered relevant to the review.

 Martin will have access to and support from Wellington Water's chief executive and staff.